Kashyapghodasara/OTP-Generater/README.md

 # OTP-Generater
-This is an simple OTP Generater Website.
+This is a simple OTP Generater Website.